Pollak: 5 Problems with the Democrats' Impeachment Inquiry Resolution | Breitbart

 4. The resolution does not compel the release of past testimony.
 Given the secretive and one-sided nature of the process thus far, basic fairness would suggest that the transcripts of previous testimony be released.
 The resolution does nothing of the sort, allowing the negative spin produced by the Democrats’ previous abuses to go uncorrected.

 5. The resolution restricts the president’s right to be represented.
-The resolution refers to “procedures as to allow for the participation of the President and his counsel,” but these do not kick in until the process reaches the Judiciary Committee.
+The resolution refers to “procedures as to allow for the participation of the President and his counsel,” but these do not seem to kick in until the process reaches the Judiciary Committee, meaning that the president will not be represented in other committees.
+It is not clear whether earlier witnesses, whom the president’s counsel could not cross-examine, would later be recalled.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.

-Note: This post has been updated for clarity.